Welcome from the director

 - Provide orientation to the workplace, organizational structure and functions.

-- Provide access to information, individuals and work teams, and support opportunities for exposure to ongoing activities (e.g., board and other relevant meetings, field visits, investigations, seminars), as well as identifying additional opportunities for health evaluation practice.
+- Provide access to information, individuals and work teams, and support opportunities for exposure to ongoing activities (e.g., board and other relevant meetings, field visits, investigations, seminars), as well as identifying additional opportunities for public health practice.

 - Meet with the student regularly (suggested minimum supervisory time is one hour weekly) to review progress and provide feedback and direction.
 Ideally this would be in person, but interaction by phone or other electronic means can be used on occasion when it is not feasible to meet in person.